google/floodlight-audit/README.md

 7.  *Floodlight Activity Tag* - Floodlight Activity Tag.
 “Cat=” Parameter value.
 8.  *Floodlight Activity Group* - Floodlight Activity Group.
 “Type=” Parameter value
 9.  *Floodlight Sales Order* - Order ID or cachebuster random number, depending on whether the tag in question is a Sales Tag or a Counter Tag
 10. *Floodlight uVariables* - Custom uVariables associated with the floodlight in question and whether they pulled in values for that Floodlight fire
 11. *Warnings* - Some warnings (like calling out empty uVariables) may be expected.
 We are just highlighting this for you to look into if you wish.
 12. *Errors* - Any implementation errors we observe

+## Notes

+*   \*If you are seeing “False” for the “OGT” Column in the Conversion Tag Report section:
+    *   Check that the Global Site Tag (gTag) includes the Config ID associated to the conversion tag
+    *   Ensure the gTag is implemented properly and is firing immediately on each page.
+If there is a delay, the output could show pages as not being tagged
+    *   Validate that the specific Conversion or Remarketing actions are deployed using GTM or a gTag Event Snippet
+*   Google Analytics calls are captured with google-analytics.com domains.
+If it is a newer GA4 implementation the calls will not be captured if they are hitting analytics.google.com instead of google-analytics.com/g/collect.